nathanlesage/ic2s2-2025/MANUAL.md

    This will prevent Jekyll from including the pages in the output, meaning you can keep it and adapt it later.
 Once you are happy with a page, you can then un-comment the corresponding navigation entry (see next point) and comment out the page's entry in this exclude-section to have it show up.
+Note that the landing page (`index.html`) is not in this list, so it will never be ignored.
 3. Comment out everything in `navigation.yml`.
 This way, all the subpages will still be included in the output, but they are not linked.
 This way you can gradually adapt the pages and "unlock" them by uncommenting the corresponding